Karpeles Manuscript Library Museums: Shreveport, Louisiana

 The Karpeles Manuscript Library in Shreveport at 3201 Centenary Avenue was originally First Church of Christ, Scientist.

 Tacoma, Washington

-The Karpeles Manuscript Museum in Tacoma, Washington, which opened in 1991, is located at 407 South G Street in a former American Legion post built in 1931, across the street from the Wright Park Arboretum.
+The Karpeles Manuscript Museum in Tacoma, Washington, which opened in 1991, was located at 407 South G Street in a former American Legion post built in 1931, across the street from the Wright Park Arboretum.
+The Tacoma location permanently closed in January 2024 and the building was sold to the Garden City Covenant Church.